softwaretoolsmonster/cse15l-lab-reports/index.md

 Let's _try_ different **formatting** options.

-Here is a link to the markdown tutorial [Link](https://commonmark.org/help/)
+Here is a link to the [markdown tutorial](https://commonmark.org/help/)